 - 1?2 banana with 2 tablespoons of nut butter

-The above listed snacks also happen to be ?fiber rich, meaning they’re great for satiety and may help lower one’s risk for chronic diseases. ?
+The above-listed snacks also happen to be fiber-rich, meaning they’re great for satiety and may help lower your risk for chronic diseases.

 How late-night snacking can affect blood sugar

-She suggests a boiled egg, leftover piece of chicken (or some protein-based meat), tablespoon of peanut butter, half an avocado or 2 ounces of hard cheese like cheddar or Gouda.
-Protein and fat in snacks helps maintain balanced blood sugar levels through the night, which means sleeping through until the morning.
+She suggests a boiled egg, a leftover piece of chicken (or some protein-based meat), a tablespoon of peanut butter, half an avocado or 2 ounces of hard cheese like cheddar or Gouda.
+Protein and fat in snacks help maintain balanced blood sugar levels through the night, which means sleeping through until the morning.

 Healthy, but sweet, bites

 Sometimes, your cravings demand something sweet, but as our experts say it’s not a good idea to go whole hog on the sugar.
 What’s a snacker to do?
 Registered dietician/nutritionist Megan Wolf from Weight Zen in New York City, has a possible solution: her chocolate peanut butter “ice cream.”
 “Chia seeds are a good source of healthy fats, protein, and fiber,” she says.
 “What a combination!
 This recipe is a wonderful option for a snack or a sweet snack after dinner.”

 Chocolate Peanut Butter “Ice Cream”